 'i360' West Pier Observation Tower and Heritage Centre

-Our press release from 6 March 2014 gives an idea of where the project is at the moment, as well as some of the expected benefits of the i360.
-More details around Planning Applications and in-depth answers to common questions about the project can be found below.
+- Our press release from 6 March 2014 gives an idea of where the project is at the moment, as well as some of the expected benefits of the i360.

 The officer's report [PDF 912K] is available to view in the Planning Applications Sub-Committee page in the 'Councillors and Committees' section.
 The council’s planning officer for these applications is Paul Vidler (01273) 292192.

-Below are answers to some common questions we received.
+Below are answers to some common questions and issues raised recently.
 The West Pier Trust also have a some answers from their point of view, these can be seen on The West Pier website.

 Q1: What is the funding proposal?